Extraordinary Maine Coons * High Standards Maine Coon Cats and Kittens For Sale!

 Vaccinations are designed to protect both you and your pet!
 There are diseases that are both zoonotic (meaning humans and other types of animals can catch it), and diseases that only your cat can catch and possibly die from.

-The First Vaccinations are the Most important!
 All kittens should receive the core vaccines.
 A minimum of 3 booster vaccinations is recommended to give maximum immunity.

 Most recent, 2018, research shows that kittens who are healthy (and capable of responding to vaccination) may benefit more to vaccination at an earlier age than the standard recommended vaccination at 8–9 weeks of age.
 Followed by a second vaccination 3–4 weeks later.
 Therefore the VGG recommends administration of the final kitten dose at 14–16 weeks or older.
 All kittens should receive these core vaccines.
 A minimum of 3 booster vaccinations is recommended to give maximum immunity.

 We have found over the 25 Plus years of breeding that vaccinating at 7 weeks and then giving a 2nd vaccination at 11 weeks of age, that our kittens are much healthier babies.
 Cats that respond to MLV core vaccines maintain immunity for many years.